-C. While it is unlikely that any cleaning or spot removal agent will damage the color of the polyester fiber used in The Manufacturer's floors; it is always prudent to test the cleaning agent on an inconspicuous area of floors before use.
+C. While it is unlikely that any cleaning or spot removal agent will damage the color of the ColorLock fiber used in the North Cascades Collection; it is always prudent to test the cleaning agent on an inconspicuous area of floors before use.
 Apply the cleaning agent to a clean white cloth - not directly to the floors.
 Always start from the outside of the stained area and work towards the center using a blotting motion to push the spill to the center.
 Do not rub or scrub your floors as this will spread the spot and may result in physical damage to the surface of the floors.

-D. Rinse carefully with cold water using a clean cloth.

-E. Blot dry with an absorbent towel, or use a cold air fan to complete drying.
+- D. Rinse carpet carefully using a clean white cloth saturated with cold water. - E. Blot dry with an absorbent towel, or use a cold air fan to complete drying.